The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 Why do his paintings still fascinate today?

-Its impact on the history of art
+His impact on the history of art

 Long ignored, Van Gogh is now considered one of the greatest painters of all time.
 A precursor of Fauvism and Expressionism, he influenced entire generations of artists, from Munch to Bacon, including the German Expressionists.
 His unique style — between raw realism and pictorial lyricism — opened a new path for modern art.

-Beyond his artistic genius, he is also the man who inspires: the one who, despite rejection, suffering, and isolation, continued to create with passion and determination.
+Beyond his artistic genius, it is also the man who inspires: the one who, despite rejection, suffering, and isolation, continued to create with passion and determination.
 Van Gogh is not just a painter.
 He has become a universal symbol of beauty born from chaos.

 🎨 1.
 The Most Famous Paintings of Van Gogh